 Motion seeking contempt for violations of court orders; and

-Motion to establish, disestablish or challenge paternity pursuant to chapter 419B.
+Motion to establish, disestablish or challenge paternity pursuant to ORS chapter 419B.

-With the client’s permission, and when appropriate, the parent’s lawyer should engage in settlement negotiations and mediation to resolve the case quickly.
+With the parent client’s permission, and when appropriate, the parent’s lawyer should engage in settlement negotiations and mediation to resolve the case quickly.

 Action:

-The parent’s lawyer should, when appropriate (e.g., after sufficient investigation determines that the petition will likely be granted), participate in settlement negotiations to promptly resolve the case, keeping in mind the effect of continuances and delays on the client’s goals.
+The parent’s lawyer should, when appropriate (e.g., after sufficient investigation determines that the petition will likely be granted), participate in settlement negotiations to promptly resolve the case, keeping in mind the effect of continuances and delays on the parent client’s goals.

 Commentary:

 Negotiation and mediation often result in detailed agreement among parties about actions the participants must take.
-Generally, when agreements have thoroughly been discussed and negotiated, all parties, including the parents, feel as if they had a say in the decision and are more willing to adhere to a plan.
+Generally, when agreements have thoroughly been discussed and negotiated, all parties, including the parent client, feel as if they had a say in the decision and are more willing to adhere to a plan.
 Mediation can resolve a specific conflict in a case, even if it does not result in an agreement about the entire case.
 Negotiated agreement about facts sufficient to allow the court to enter jurisdictional findings can move a case along more swiftly.

 Action:

-Parent’s lawyers should be trained in mediation and negotiation skills and be comfortable resolving cases outside a courtroom setting when consistent with the client’s position.
-With the agreement of the client, the parent’s lawyer should share information about services in which the parent is engaged and provide copies of favorable reports from service providers.
+The parent’s lawyer should be trained in mediation and negotiation skills and be comfortable resolving cases outside a courtroom setting when consistent with the parent client’s position.
+With the agreement of the parent client, the parent’s lawyer should share information about services in which the parent client is engaged and provide copies of favorable reports from service providers.
 This information may affect settlement discussions.

 Action:

-The lawyer must communicate all settlement offers to the client and discuss their advantages and disadvantages with the client.
-Specifically, the lawyer should fully explain to the client the rights that would be waived by a decision to admit to facts sufficient to establish jurisdiction, including the impact of time-lines established by ORS 419B.470 et. seq.
+The parent’s lawyer must communicate all settlement offers to the parent client and discuss their advantages and disadvantages with him or her.
+Specifically, the parent’s lawyer should fully explain to the parent client the rights that would be waived by a decision to admit to facts sufficient to establish jurisdiction, including the impact of time-lines established by ORS 419B.470 et. seq.

 Action:

-The lawyer should explain to the client the conditions and limits of the settlement and the effect of the settlement, especially when admissions made to allegations could give rise to a criminal charge or finding of aggravated circumstances or extreme conduct.
+The parent’s lawyer should explain to the parent client the conditions and limits of the settlement and the effect of the settlement, especially when admissions made to allegations could give rise to a criminal charge or finding of aggravated circumstances or extreme conduct.
 These admissions could affect future actions such as domestic relations proceedings, immigration proceedings, criminal proceedings or termination-of-parental rights petitions.

 Action:

-It is the client’s decision whether to settle.
-The lawyer must be willing to try the case and not compromise solely to avoid the hearing.
+It is the parent client’s decision whether to settle.
+The parent’s lawyer must be willing to try the case and not compromise solely to avoid the hearing.

 Commentary:

-While the parents may admit to facts, parents cannot stipulate to jurisdiction.
+While the parent client may admit to facts, he or she cannot stipulate to jurisdiction.
 Jurisdiction is a legal conclusion for the judge to determine.

-The facts to which the parent admits will frame the court’s inquiry at all subsequent hearings as well as what actions the parent must take, the services provided and the ultimate outcome.
-Thus, the parent’s lawyer must take care to ensure that the factual admissions made by the client are specific and limited to the allegations in the petition.
+The facts to which the parent client admits will frame the court’s inquiry at all subsequent hearings as well as what actions the parent client must take, the services provided and the ultimate outcome.
+Thus, the parent’s lawyer must take care to ensure that the factual admissions made by the parent client are specific and limited to the allegations in the petition.

 A written, enforceable agreement should be prepared whenever possible, so that all parties are clear about their rights and obligations.
 The parent’s lawyer should ensure agreements accurately reflect the understandings of the parties.
 The parent’s lawyer should request a hearing or move for contempt, if appropriate, if orders benefiting the parent are not obeyed.